Pernambucan revolution: Provisional government

 On 9 March, Father João Cavalcanti de Albuquerque donated several of his personal goods, all made of silver, and goods from the Church of Santo Antônio do Cabo to help financing the government.

 Communication strategies

-After the Government was stablished, there were much more effords to spread the republican ideals to the population.
+After the Government was established, there were much more effords to spread the republican ideals to the population.
 The government used communication strategies inherited from the colonial times, such as bando, where a declaration was read on the streets to the sound of battery.

 The press was also used.
+Up until that moment, there were only two official typographies in Brazil, one in Rio de Janeiro and another in Bahia.
+One typography, from Ricardo Fernandes Catanho, was on its way to be officialized in Recife, but the revolution halted the due legal process.
+As a consequence, the first Pernambucan typography was arranged by the revolutionaries.
 The Government declared freedom of speech on the revolting estates.
-The republicans used the thypography from the English James Pinche to print pro-government proclamations.
-As there were no typhographers, the work was done by Pinche himself, two priests and one French sailor.
+The republicans used Officina Typographica da República de Pernambuco 2ª Vez Restaurada, the publishing house of the English James Pinche, to print pro-government proclamations.
+As there were no typhographers, the work was done by Pinche himself and one French sailor.
 Another pro-government outlet published was O Preciso, edited by José Luiz de Mendonça.